-I’m seriously fond of my own ‘simple scones’ – they are so light and fluffy, and a perfect background for some delicious whipped cream and jam.
-I think that they were the very first recipe I posted here on Eating for Ireland..
+I’m seriously fond of my own ‘simple scones’ – they are so light and fluffy, and a perfect receptacle for some delicious whipped cream and jam.
+I think that they were the very first recipe I posted here on Eating for Ireland.

-I’ve always felt though, that the very lightness of them didn’t really support any additions, so I’ve been looking for a good fruit scone recipe for ages, and I think I’ve finally found it!
+I’ve always felt though, that the very lightness of them didn’t really support any additions, so I’d been looking for a good fruit scone recipe, and I finally found it!

 It’s a slightly bigger recipe than my simple scones, but you get 8-10 really good-sized scones for your money – don’t worry about over-catering – they’ll be gone in a flash!

 See NOTES for an alternative way to cut them ..

 - Balloon whisk

 - Coarse grater